India: Less than the sum of their parts

 Lone warrior and death by spin:

-India tried ten bowlers in the series – one of them being Kaur – and even aged 39, Goswami is still India’s go-to bowler.
+India tried ten bowlers in the series – one of them being Kaur – and Goswami is still India’s go-to bowler at the age of 39.
 To be fair to Powar and Co., they have talked about addressing the issue and brought in domestic performers like Renuka Singh Thakur and Meghna Singh into the mix, with the allrounder Pooja Vastrakar being the other option.

 Vastrakar looked impressive in patches during the England and Australia series, but failed to replicate that in the good batting conditions of New Zealand.
 Two wickets at 56.00 and an economy rate of 6.58 from three matches doesn’t make for good reading.
 Thakur picked up three wickets from two matches at a similar economy, while Singh went for 7.44 runs per over.